Creating Files

 That would have had the same effect.
 Now we can rename file2 to file3, to do

-.
+this we can use mv.
 And then, just for fun, let's delete those files.

 dave@[datadyne]:~/$ mv file2 file3